unjs/nitro/docs/2.deploy/20.providers/edgio.md

 ## Testing production build locally with Edgio

-You can use Nitropack to test your app's developement experience locally:
+You can use Nitropack to test your app's development experience locally:

 ```bash
 NITRO_PRESET=edgio npx nitropack build